-- 93.-(1) A petitioner shall not withdraw a European Parliamentary election petition without the leave of the election court or High Court on special application, made in the prescribed manner and at the prescribed time and place. - (2) The application shall not be made until the prescribed notice of the intention to make it has been given in the electoral region. - (3) Where there are more petitioners than one, the application shall not be made except with the consent of all the petitioners. - (4) If a petition is withdrawn the petitioner shall be liable to pay the costs of the respondent.
+- 102.-(1) A petitioner shall not withdraw a European Parliamentary election petition without the leave of the election court or High Court on special application, made in the prescribed manner and at the prescribed time and place. - (2) The application shall not be made until the prescribed notice of the intention to make it has been given in the electoral region to which the petition relates. - (3) Where there are more petitioners than one, the application shall not be made except with the consent of all the petitioners. - (4) If a petition is withdrawn the petitioner shall be liable to pay the costs of the respondent.